Streaming dictionary matching with mismatches: The randomised -errata tree

+We are now ready to define the randomised $k$-errata tree.
+Apart from the sketches for the Hamming distance, we will use the following result of Belazzougui et al.~\cite{zfasttrie}:

-\begin{fact}[$z$-fast tries, Belazzougui et al.~\cite{zfasttrie}] Consider a string $S$ and suppose that we can compute the Karp–-Rabin fingerprint of any prefix of $S$ in $t_\varphi$ time.
-A compact trie on a set of $r$ strings of length at most $m$ can be implemented in $\Oh(r)$ space to support the following queries in $\Oh(t_\varphi \cdot \log m)$ time: Given $S$, find the highest node $v$ such that the longest prefix of $S$ present in the trie is a prefix of the label of the root-to-$v$ path.
-The answers are correct w.h.p.\footnote{Error probability comes from the collision probability for Karp--Rabin fingerprints.} \end{fact}
+\begin{theorem}[$z$-fast tries~\cite{zfasttrie}] Consider a string $S$ and suppose that we can compute the Karp–-Rabin fingerprint of any prefix of $S$ in $t_\varphi$ time.
+A compact trie on a set of $r$ strings of length at most $n$ can be stored in $\Oh(r)$ space to support the following queries in $\Oh(t_\varphi \cdot \log n)$ time: Given $S$, find the highest node $v$ such that the longest prefix of $S$ present in the trie is a prefix of the label of the root-to-$v$ path.
+The answer is correct with high probability. \end{theorem}

-This gives an efficient implementation of all $\prefixsearch$ queries if $u$ is the root of a compact trie, but there are more details for the general case.
-We provide full details, as well as the definition of the $k$-errata tree, in Appendix~\ref{sec:randkerrata}.
+In other words, the $z$-fast trie can be considered as a randomised implementation of the compact trie.
+In the randomised implementation of the $k$-errata tree, we replace each compact trie with the $z$-fast trie.
+This gives an efficient implementation of all $\prefixsearch$ queries if $u$ is the root of a compact trie, however, the general case requires more work.

-\begin{lemma} A dictionary of $d$ patterns of maximal length $m$ can be preprocessed into a data structure which we call \emph{randomised $k$-errata tree} that uses $\Ooh(k d \log^k d)$ space and allows to retrieving all the patterns that are within Hamming distance $k$ from $Q$ or one of its prefixes in $\Ooh(k \log^k d + occ)$ time, assuming that we know the $k$-mismatch sketches of all prefixes of~$Q$.
-The answers are correct w.h.p. \end{lemma}
+\begin{lemma} Assume $\log^k d < n$.
+A dictionary of $d$ patterns of maximal length $m$ can be preprocessed into a data structure which we call \emph{randomised $k$-errata tree} that uses $\Ooh(k d \log^k d)$ space and allows retrieving all the patterns that are within Hamming distance $k$ from $Q$ or one of its prefixes in $\Ooh(k \log^k d + |\occ|)$ time, assuming that we know the $k$-mismatch sketches of all prefixes of~$Q$.
+The error is two-sided and the answer is correct with high probability. \end{lemma} \begin{proof} Recall from above that the $k$-errata tree is a collection of compact tries.
+In the randomised version of the $k$-errata tree, we replace each of them with a $z$-fast trie.
+We also store the $k$-mismatch sketch of the label of every node of the tries, which requires $\Ooh(k d \log^k d)$ space in total.